 The second step is introducing them to bathing.
 Keep in mind you’ll need lots of treats for this, and patience!

 Start slowly, introduce the equipment you’re going to use, such as shampoo containers, buckets, towels, and hoses.
 If you’re using a bathtub to train them, then train them to stand on the non-slip mats as well.

 Keep up the positive tone and praise them with treats for tolerating the process.
 Make them understand that bathing is a fun thing they can enjoy.

 You can also stand inside the tub with them.
-This will make them get used to being inside the tub.
-Give them treats when you see they’re being calm inside it.
+The dog will make it get used to being inside the tub.
+Give its treats when you see they’re calm inside it.

 Turn the Tap or Hose On

-After your dog has become friendly with the equipment your going to use, it’s time to take it to the next step.
+After your dog has become friendly with the equipment you are going to use, it’s time to take it to the next step.
 Step 3 is turning the tap or hose on when your dog is near it.

 Turn the tap or hose on low flow and make sure your dog hears and sees the running water.
-Again, remember to reward them for being calm and collected.
+Again, remember to reward its for being calm and collected.

 The Final Step, Bath Time!